SEO My Website Guru SEO Blog

 Citations and Directory Consistency

-Citations list your business name, address, and phone across the web.
-They help search engines double-check your info and location.
+Citations list a business’s name, address, and phone number across the web.
+They help search engines confirm accuracy and location.
+In 2026, maintaining nap consistency matters more than sheer quantity.

 Key citation priorities: